ruby-hyperloop/todo-tutorial/story.md

 Okay lets see it in action:

 1. **Add the Todo Model:**
-  In a new terminal window (on Cloud9 click on circular green plus sign about current terminals) run:
+  In the terminal window run:

    `bundle exec rails g model Todo title:string completed:boolean priority:integer`